 Lack of Lubrication

 Based on the nature of how your suspension functions, it has to be entirely lubricated so it can run properly.
-There are several parts such as ball joints, bushings, etc. that will slide as well as roll, and that need to be lubricated well enough in order for it to achieve this without squeaking.
+Several parts such as ball joints, bushings, etc. will slide as well as roll, and they need to be lubricated well enough to achieve this without squeaking.

 Using oil or grease can be useful when dealing with such sounds.
 You can consult your regional auto mechanic to learn more about how to lubricate your vehicle.